Restraint Data

 DDS directs programs that provide different models of care, serving diverse populations with differing service needs.
 Among these, DDS currently operates two (2) facilities and a number of Stabilization Training Assistance Reintegration (STAR) homes in the community.
 Both Porterville Development Center (PDC) and Canyon Springs Community Facility (CSCF) serve individuals that have exhibited sophisticated challenging behaviors, many of whom have a co-occurring mental health disability.
 PDC also serves individuals with criminal justice involvement and require services in a secure treatment setting.
 CSCF provides services for individuals as they learn skills to transition back to living in community settings.

-The STAR homes are small homes located in community residential areas, providing provide person-centered support and crisis stabilization services to children and adolescents (7-17 years old) and adults (for up to 13 months), so that individuals can successfully transition to a community living setting.
+The STAR homes are small homes located in community residential areas, providing person-centered support and crisis stabilization services to children and adolescents (7-17 years old) and adults (for up to 13 months), so that individuals can successfully transition to a community living setting.

 The differing challenges and service needs of the population in these settings may reflect in these data.